 The Graduate Faculty annually presents an award for the best piece of writing produced in a graduate class for the previous calendar year.
 Nominations are solicited by the graduate director from the graduate faculty in January, and the director receives the nominated papers and selects a panel of graduate faculty which will determine the winner.
 The award, which is accompanied by a small cash prize, is presented at the Spring Thesis Celebration.

-- Through your admission portfolios: As a part of the application for admission, each student will submit a portfolio of materials selected to provide an overview of the student's potential to complete graduate study in English.
-The items most relevant to the assessment task in this portfolio include undergraduate transcript; GRE scores (general exam); writing sample from undergraduate English major course (in cases of students not able to provide this sample, a professional piece of writing will be accepted); and a writing sample composed specifically for admission to the M.A. program.
+- Through admission portfolios: As a part of the application for admission, each student will submit a portfolio of materials selected to provide an overview of the student's potential to complete graduate study in English.
+The items most relevant to the assessment task in this portfolio include undergraduate transcripts; GRE scores (general exam); writing sample from undergraduate English major course (in cases of students not able to provide this sample, a professional piece of writing will be accepted); and a writing sample composed specifically for admission to the M.A. in English program.
 These allow us to create measures of student records.